 A/N: (updated 19/02/2010) I do not own the song 'Konstantine', or the band Something Corporate, or the album Chroma (after which this story is named) or the band who recorded it, Cartel.
 I also do not own the link below, and if for some strange reason you feel the need to look it up, you'll need to get rid of the spaces.
-FP wouldn't let me post it properly. =) Also, first up, I think you all should download 'Konstantine' by Something Corporate (if by some amazingly odd chance, you haven't already and been through the phase where you listen to it on repeat and cry helplessly every time Andrew McMahon sings, "Did you know I miss you?" - or was that just me? =P) and y'all need to download Cartel.
+FP wouldn't let me post it properly. =) (I told you I don't own it, and I told you who does, so I'm not violating copyright, see?)
+Also, first up, I think you all should download 'Konstantine' by Something Corporate (if by some amazingly odd chance, you haven't already and been through the phase where you listen to it on repeat and cry helplessly every time Andrew McMahon sings, "Did you know I miss you?" - or was that just me? =P) and y'all need to download Cartel.
 Everything you can get your hands on by Cartel.
 Seriously.
 Well, OK, their second album (annoyingly titled Cartel) was actually not that great, but it had some brilliant songs.
 Like 'Wasted'.
 I love that song almost as much as I love 'Konstantine'.
 Seriously.

 In case anyone's wondering - yes, this did use to have a prologue and I scrapped it.
 I realised it was unneeded.
 But thanks to the people who reviewed it: Shawnden and elisefey. =) Also, updates are usually up late Saturday night my time.
 At least until I run out of pre-written chapters.
 Then things'll probably be moving a bit slower.
 But we have some weeks to go before that. =D